A numerical approach to the non-uniqueness problem of cosmic ray two-fluid equations at shocks: Discussion

+Non-unique numerical results at the shocks that have been discussed in this work is ultimately connected to the missing microphysics in fluid approximation (\citealt{Hoyle1960}).
+Both fluid and kinetic studies showed that CRs drive a zoo of plasma instabilities that are responsible for CR acceleration and eventualy build-up the post-shock CR pressure (\citealt{Dorfi1985,Drury1986,Ryu1993}; for a review see \citealt{Marcowith2016}).
+Since the majority of these instabilities occurring on the CR Larmor radius scale depend on the CR energy flux, neglecting them far away from the shock is justified as long as their effects are incorporated in the subgrid EoS connecting the far-upstream and downstream regions.
+However, to obtain a detailed shock structure in fluid theory, we must include a self-consistent (derived from kinetic considerations) CR diffusion.

+Note that the CR injection model presented in this work (see e.g., Fig. \ref{fig:blastcr}) is different from those suggesting injection at the gas sub-shocks (see e.g., \citealt{Falle1987,Kang1990,Saito2013}).
+The sub-shock injection still relies on the fluid approximation and the results can be affected by the choice of the diffusion coefficient and other missing kinetic processes at shocks.
+Moreover, injection at the gas sub-shock requires resolving the shock transition region (\citealt{Tsung2020}) which is computationally infeasible in galaxy-scale simulations.
+From this perspective, our method may seem a simplification, but we believe that in absence of a self-consistent model that takes into account the necessary shock microphysics, the proposed method can give better control on shock solutions and their impact on the large scale flow.

+Although we recommend using such closures at shocks, it is worth mentioning that this requires shock identification on the computational grid.
+We suggest the \quotes{\emph{Et+Ecr (Unsplit-pdv)}} method (section \ref{subsec:method2}) for a robust numerical solution, irrespective of the use of a physically motivated subgrid closure at shocks.

-A physically faithful value of $w_{\rm cr}$ (or an equivalent parameter; e.g., see section \ref{subsubsubsec:epscr}) depends on upstream parameters (e.g., Mach number and magnetic field orientation w.r.t. shock normal) and it needs to be prescribed using Particle-In-Cell simulation (see e.g., \citealt{Caprioli2014a}).
-In MHD, the injection of CRs will also depend on the nature of the shock (e.g., fast versus slow) and detailed calibration with kinetic plasma simulations will be needed.
-This will be addressed in a future work.
+The main limitation of our method is that it does not allow investigating the time evolution of shock structure self-consistently.
+This is not the aim of studies large scale impact of CRs (length scale $\gg$ shock transition width).
+By defining the CR injection as a function of time, the shock evolution may be inspected.
+A physically reliable value of $w_{\rm cr}$ (or an equivalent parameter; e.g., see section \ref{subsec:closure} depends on upstream parameters (e.g., Mach number and magnetic field orientation w.r.t. shock normal) and it needs to be prescribed using Particle-In-Cell simulations (see e.g., \citealt{Caprioli2014a}).
+In MHD, the injection of CRs will also depend on the nature of the shock (e.g., fast versus slow) and detailed calibration with kinetic plasma simulations will be needed (\citealt{Bret2020}).